RealOrangeOne/website/README.md

 ### `.env` file

 Local development secrets are stored in a `.env` file.

-These values are required for the application to load

-- `DEBUG` set to `false`
-- `SECRET_KEY` set to [something](https://django-secret-key-generator.netlify.app/) semi-random
+This file is automatically loaded by `just`.